ethicalkhawaja/ethicalkhawaja/README.md

 ---
 ## 🧠 About Me
--🛠️ Practicing Cisco Packet Tracer networking labs
+🛠️ Practicing Cisco Packet Tracer networking labs

--🐍 Learning Python basics and building beginner projects -🔎 Interested in understanding how networks work and how they can be secured
+🐍 Learning Python basics and building beginner projects

+🔐 Exploring how networks work and how they can be secured
 ---
 ## 🛠 Skills
 - Networking Concepts(CCNA)